Trump Federal Indictment: Classified Documents Case

 How Are Trump’s federal charges in Florida different from his state charges in New York:

 These are two completely separate investigations stemming from entirely different allegations.
-One case is being prosecuted by the state of New York, while the other is being prosecuted by the federal government.
+One case was prosecuted by the state of New York, while the other is being prosecuted by the federal government.
 Here’s a quick overview of both:

 New York State Hush Money Case

-Trump has been indicted by a New York grand jury for 34 counts of falsifying business records stemming from accusations that he provided hush-money payments to a former adult film star in 2016.
-The payments were allegedly part of a scheme to suppress Stormy Daniels’ claims when had an affair with Trump.
-The case is being prosecuted by the Manhattan District Attorney’s Office.
-A felony charge of falsifying business records is punishable by up to four years in prison in the state of New York.
+Trump was indicted by a New York grand jury for 34 counts of falsifying business records stemming from accusations that he provided hush-money payments to a former adult film star in 2016.
+The payments were allegedly part of a scheme to suppress Stormy Daniels’ claims when had an affair with Trump in 2006.

 Federal Classified Documents Case